 Although requiring significant remedial works to restore it for purpose, one of the greens has been retained to a certain extent.
-Due to a lack of demand, both now and in the foreseeable future the second green has been sacrificed.
+Due to a lack of demand, both now and in the foreseeable future, the second green has been sacrificed.

-The most recent development in this area was the demolishment of the former children's nursey building.
-It has created an opportunity to include this former nursery area back into the park as additional green space.
+The most recent development in this area was the demolishment of the former children's nursery building which has now been included back into the park as additional green space.